Become a Member

 FOR IMMEDIATE RELEASE

 NATIONAL SCHOOL PUBLIC RELATIONS ASSOCIATION ANNOUNCES

-ROCKVILLE, MD.(April 6, 2022) – The National School Public Relations Association (NSPRA) is pleased to announce Jill Filer, director of communications and community relations for Harrisonville Schools in Harrisonville, Mo., as the recipient of the 2022 Barry Gaskins Mentor Legacy Award.
-She will be honored at the NSPRA 2022 National Seminar during the General Session on Tuesday, July 19, in Chicago.
+ROCKVILLE, MD.(May 4, 2023) – The National School Public Relations Association (NSPRA) is pleased to announce Catherine Carbone Rogers, APR, chief communications officer for Highline Public Schools in Burien, Wash., as the recipient of the 2023 Barry Gaskins Mentor Legacy Award.
+She will be honored at the NSPRA 2023 National Seminar during the General Session on Tuesday, July 18, in St. Louis, Mo.

 The annual award, named for NSPRA past-president Barry Gaskins, APR, recognizes a practicing school public relations professional for outstanding efforts in mentoring colleagues new to school public relations; providing counsel and advice on job success; and assisting colleagues in their professional development by creating or providing programs and activities designed to improve PR skills and knowledge.

-Over the course of her more than 20 years in school communications, Filer’s dedication to school PR, the professional development of colleagues and to serving others has been a hallmark of her career.
+Over the course of her more than 20 years in school communications, Carbone Rogers’ commitment to school PR, the professional development of colleagues and to serving others has been a signature aspect of her career.